Grzetan/pygameZoom/README.md

 # Introduction

-pyZoom is an extension to pygame that allows you to zoom into drawn figures without quality loss.
+pygameZoom is an extension to pygame that allows you to zoom into drawn figures without quality loss.
 It can be very useful for example when you want to play around with fractals or allow player of your 2D game zoom into the screen

 # Installation

 ```
-pip3 install pyZoom
+pip install pygameZoom
 ```

 # Requirements